vastgroup/vast-tools/README.md

 ~~~~

 You can test and see if you have everything installed that is necessary to run all
-of vast-tools, OR vast-tools will try and install R packages on the fly when necessary.
+of vast-tools, OR vast-tools will try and install R packages on the fly locally as necessary.

 ~~~~
 > ./install.packages.R